user95401/ungh-exp/README.md

-# 🐙 UNGH
+# 🐙 UNGH-EXP

-> Unlimited access to GitHub API
+> Unlimited access to github API with expanded amount of transferred data!

 > [!IMPORTANT]
 >